 Each student will research and write an essay exploring the prehistory of a specific region (e.g. Japan, Yukon, Mesolithic Britain, Harrapan Civilization) chosen in consultation with the Instructor.
 Essay topics must be chosen and approved no later than week three of the course.
-Students are encouraged to integrate world wide web links relevant to their topic into the essay.
-Students will also present a short powerpoint summary of their paper to the class in the last three weeks of the term.
+Students are encouraged to integrate maps, illustrations, and world wide web links relevant to their topic into the essay, however, the paper must also include at least 5 approved scholarly sources.
+The final paper is due in Week 11 (November 18 2019 at start of class).
+If time and numbers allow, students will also present a short power point summary of their paper to the class in the last three weeks of the term.
 Up to 60 Marks will be awarded for the submitted research essay and 10 Marks for the presentation.